 If our answer is that the animal just prefigured Jesus offering His life, it still doesn’t solve the dilemma of what other judicial system operates by this principle?
 People are responsible for their own crimes.
 God is on record as saying this (Deuteronomy 24:16).
 So we’re back to the truth that life for life brings atonement ultimately because God declares that it does.
 And with this we learn something very important—atonement doesn’t have to make perfect legal sense to us and that’s certainly not the criteria we should use to judge it.
 In the end atonement is relational—not legal.
 It is not ultimately about a Judge and criminals—it is about a Father and His children.
 Atonement exists because it expresses and satisfies His will—not because it meets the standard of some higher law that even God is subject to.

 4. As with the priests, there’s nothing to suggest that the sins of people were literally transferred to the animal sacrifices.
 There was clearly representation (the blood of the animals represented their life that was being given) and substitution (the “innocent” animals life was given in lieu of the guilty sinners)—but that’s it.
 You have to read the idea of transference into the text and when you do, it distorts the picture.
-And because there is no transference, the animals suffer but are not punished.
+And because there is no transference, the animals suffered but were not punished.
 Punishment is reserved for someone who has done something wrong.
 These are important concepts to grasp.

 5. Finally, to quote McGuiggan, “God did not accept the sinner without his sacrifice but neither did He accept the sacrifice without the sinner.”
 This applies to us equally today.